+* Error bars show 95% confidence intervals.

 We also examined the report rate in the specific problem that was audited for participants in the different conditions.
-We found that while 63% failed the audited problem in the self-report condition, 49% failed it in the Pledge condition and 46% failed it in the Pledge & Fine condition, x2 (2) = 4.77, p = 0.09.
-Combining the two pledge conditions showed that their average failure rate was 47.5%, and that was statistically significant compared to the failure rate in the Control condition, x2 (1) = 66, p = 0.03.
+We found that while 63% failed the audited problem in the Self-report condition, 49% failed it in the Pledge condition and 46% failed it in the Pledge & Fine condition, x2 (2) = 4.77, p = 0.09.
+Combining the two pledge conditions showed that their average failure rate was 47.5%, which was statistically significant compared to the failure rate in the Control condition, x2 (1) = 66, p = 0.03.

 Differences between cheating extents.
-We next explored whether the pledge’s effect was mostly among those who cheated to a small or to a large extent.
-Figure 3 shows the distribution of the different conditions on the percent reported as solved.
-As can be seen, the distribution appears quite centered in the Control condition, but it is highly skewed in the Self-report condition, and again more centered in the Pledge and Pledge & Fine conditions.
-Kolmogorov–Smirnov tests showed that the difference between the distributions of Self-report and Control were significant, D = 0.35, p < .001, and so was the difference between the distributions of Self-control and Pledge or Pledge & Fine, D = 0.26, 0.21, p < .001.
-There were no significant differences, however, between the Control and Pledge or Pledge & Fine, D = 0.08, 0.15, p = 0.78, 0.12, respectively.
+We next explored whether the pledge’s effect appeared mostly among those who cheated to a small or to a large extent.
+Figure 3 shows the distribution of the different conditions on the percentage reported as solved.
+As can be seen, the distribution appears quite centered in the Control condition, but it is highly skewed in the Self-report condition, and, again, more centered in the Pledge and Pledge & Fine conditions.
+Kolmogorov–Smirnov tests showed that the difference between the distributions of Self-report and Control were significant, D = 0.35, p < .001, as was the difference between the distributions of Self-report and Pledge or Pledge & Fine conditions, D = 0.26, 0.21, p < .001.
+There were no significant differences, however, between the Control and Pledge or Pledge & Fine conditions, D = 0.08, 0.15, p = 0.78, 0.12, respectively.

+Figure 3

-Figure 3.
-Distribution of the percent of problems reported as solved between conditions.
+Distribution of the Percentage of Problems Reported as Solved between Conditions